CarliJoy/intersection_examples/docs/specification.rst

 They are denoted as ``Intersection[A, B]`` and must:

 - express all attributes and methods of the first type (here A);
-- express all attributes and methods of each other type, unless superceded by a preceding type; and
+- express all attributes and methods of each other type, unless superseded by a preceding type; and
 - inherit from all specified types, in this mro ordering, unless the type is structural;

 Intersection types are a complementary concept to union types introduced